 The not-for-profit topic of the FASB ASC clarifies that a nonprofit organization should classify the portion of a donor-restricted endowment fund that is not permanently restricted by the donor or by law as temporarily restricted net assets (time restricted) until it is appropriated for expenditure and donor-imposed purpose restrictions, if any, are met.
 When the purpose restrictions, if any, on the portion of donor-restricted endowment funds are met and the appropriation has occurred, temporarily restricted net assets are reclassified to unrestricted net assets.
 It also requires additional disclosures applicable to all nonprofit organizations, even if the organization is not yet subject to a version of the Uniform Prudent Management of Institutional Funds Act ("UPMIFA").
-Those disclosures provide: a) a description of the organization's policies for making appropriations for expenditures from endowment funds (i.e. the organization's endowment funds, c) a description of the organization's endowment funds, c) a description of the organization's endowment funds, c) a description of the organization's endowment funds, and by type of endowment fund, d) a reconciliation of the beginning and ending balances of endowment funds in total and by net asset class, and e) a description of the organization's interpretation of the law(s) underlying the net asset classification of donor-restricted endowment funds.
+Those disclosures provide: a) a description of the organization's policies for making appropriations for expenditures from endowment funds (i.e. the organization's endowment spending policies), b) a description of the organization's endowment funds, c) a description of the organization's endowment by net asset class at the end of the period in total and by type of endowment fund, d) a reconciliation of the beginning and ending balances of endowment funds in total and by net asset class, and e) a description of the organization's interpretation of the law(s) underlying the net asset classification of donor-restricted endowment funds.